archive-chan/Pure-Simplicity-TexturePack/README.md

 # Pure Simplicity TexturePack Introduction

-If you are bored with a variety of PVP TexturePacks, you may wish to try this simple and practical TexturePack, which is a 128x128 TexturePack based on Default.
+If you are tired of various PVP TexturePacks, you may wish to try this simple and practical TexturePack, which is based on the Default 128x128 TexturePack.

-The simple appearance reveals the exquisite inside, which is also what I spent almost a year .
+The simple appearance reveals the exquisite interior, which is what I spent almost a year.

-TexturePack was created for myself, Of course I am happy to share it,I hope you can like it.
+TexturePack was created for myself, and of course I am very happy to share with you, I hope you like it.

-the current version of this TexturePack is 1.7.10。Although I know that version 1.7.10 is an older version than it is now, but this is just the beginning。And it will be gradually updated to a higher version in the future, and there are plans for 3D in the future.
+The minimum version of the TexturePack is 1.7.10.
+Although I know that version 1.7.10 is an older version and the current latest version is 1.13, this is just the beginning.
+And it will be gradually updated to a higher version.
+The future plan is to make it into 3d TexturePack

-I will do my best to make this TexturePack , thank you for being able to like it!
+I will try my best to make this TexturePack, thank you for loving it!

 My homepage link on planet Minecraft:https://www.planetminecraft.com/member/aillotiky/